mwafrika/hackerthon-webdevelopment/README.md

 ## Acknowledgments

-- Thanks to Cindy Shin whose design of cc global summit 2015 was used.
+- Thanks to Cindy Shin whose design of cc global summit 2015 was used [Cindy Shin](https://www.behance.net/adagio07).
+- This is the link to the original design [Design](https://www.behance.net/gallery/29845175/CC-Global-Summit-2015)

 ## License